osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state

 This script writes the result of the `ls -la` command into the file `ls_cwd_content`, overwriting it if it already exists or creating it if it doesn't.

+9-duplicate_last_line

+This script duplicates the last line of the file `iacta`.